Trump vs. Obama: Their head-to-head midterm endorsements

 Bill Schuette (R) vs. Gretchen Whitmer (D)

 The winner will succeed Republican Gov. Rick Snyder.
 The last time the departing governor in Michigan was replaced by a member of the same party was 1968.
-Trump won this state in 2016 by 10,704 votes over Hillary Clinton -- 0.2 percent of the ballots cast.
+Trump won this state in 2016 by 10,704 votes over Hillary Clinton -- a difference of 0.2 percent.

 Wisconsin Governor